NexusMutual/smart-contracts/.github/pull_request_template.md

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
+## Checklist

-- [ ] Test B
+- [ ] Rebased master

-## Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] Attached corresponding Github issue
-- [ ] I have performed a self-review of my own code
+- [ ] Performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Followed the style guidelines of this project
-- [ ] I have made corresponding changes to the documentation
+- [ ] Made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
+- [ ] Didn't generate new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] Added tests that prove my fix is effective or that my feature works
 - [ ] New and existing tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules

-## Review:
+## Review

 When reviewing a PR, please indicate intention in comments using the following emojis:
 * :cake: = Nice to have but not essential.
 * :bulb: = Suggestion or a comment based on personal opinion